pantelis/aiml-common/projects/vqa/index.md

 ![](images/relation-networks.png)

 In this project you will create Relation Networks that can act as plugins to state of the art video understanding systems offering not just the ability to answer questions regarding a scene but also influence the representations they generate by considering relationships between objects.
 In [this seminal paper](https://arxiv.org/pdf/1706.01427.pdf) the authors present their method that can reveal relations between objects from a variety of representational formats.
+You can start with [this repo](https://github.com/kimhc6028/relational-networks).

 ### Describe the RN (20 points)